Doctelligence/doctelligence.github.io/roadmap.md

     - Reward participants using non-native stablecoin assets for stability and transparency.

 ## 💰 Seed Funding
-- Target $1 million+ to develop deep-tech infrastructure for Doctelligence.
+- Target $1 million+ to develop deep-tech infrastructure for Doctelligence labs.
 - Focus on attracting mission-aligned investors.

 ---